1jour1vin

 About the wine:

-When we think back to the first day of school after summer break, we automatically picture chatting with our classmates.
+When we think back to the first day of school after summer break, we automatically think of chatting with our classmates.
 We talk about our vacations; everyone eagerly and excitedly shares everything they’ve been up to.
-And then there’s this young man who walks in, calm and smiling, takes his seat, and gets right to the point.
+And then there’s this young man who walks in, very calmly, smiling, takes his seat, and gets right to the heart of the matter.
 His name is Calon Ségur.
-He has plenty to share, and there’s so much that he prefers to start by sitting down—which I also recommend you do when you taste him!
-This wine presents itself with precision and a rare serenity.
+He has plenty to share—so much, in fact, that he prefers to start by sitting down, which I also recommend you do when you taste him!
+This wine presents itself with precision and a rare sense of calm.
 Its bouquet is subtle and complex, with nuances of tea leaves, licorice, and blueberries.
-As for its tannins—relevant and perfectly integrated—they underscore its exceptional aging potential.
-It’s a marathon runner, a muscular, enduring athlete, with obvious density and depth, but above all precision and a very linear character.
+Its well-defined and perfectly integrated tannins underscore its exceptional aging potential.
+It’s a marathon runner—a muscular, enduring athlete—with obvious density and depth, but above all, precision and a very linear character.
 It just needs time to express itself.
-It stands up, walks to the blackboard, and begins to write an equation.
-If I’ve calculated correctly, the solution is just a few decimal places away from 100.
+It stands up, walks over to the blackboard, and begins to write an equation.
+If my calculations are correct, the solution is just a few decimal places away from 100.
 It will get there.
 In the meantime, it goes back to sit… in the cellar!
 2028–2050

 The Wine Cellar Insider - Jeff Leve